kubernetes-sigs/cloud-provider-equinix-metal/README.md

 It will deposit the binary for your local architecture as `dist/bin/packet-cloud-controller-manager-$(ARCH)`

-By default `make build` builds the binary using your locally installed go toolchain.
-If you want to build it using docker, do:
+By default `make build` builds the binary using a docker container.
+To install using your locally installed go toolchain, do:

 ```
-make build DOCKERBUILD=true
+make build LOCALBUILD=true
 ```

 ## Docker Image